Sandrine-zen/Students-Dropout-and-Academic-Success-Dataset-/README.md

 - Cleaning and preparing a dataset for analysis
 - Building a smaller DataFrame with selected features
 - Training and evaluating a regression model
-- Interpreting model results with metrics and plots